Attracting clients to your reopening

 Being there for your clients

 The most essential part of attracting clients to your reopening might not seem so direct.
 Sure, revamping your business’ interior, introducing new treatments and even having reopening offers is great, but nothing works better than simply being in touch with your customers.
 During the lockdown, it’s important that you regularly post on social media, asking clients how they’re faring and what they’re doing to pass the time.
 Additionally, sending each of them a direct and heartwarming text or email will show that you care about them and can’t wait to have them back in your salon.
-A business built on positive emotions from its clients will prosper even through difficult times – and no discount at the salon can replace that!
+A business built on positive emotions from its clients will prosper even through difficult times – and no discount can replace that!

 Your reopening can truly be magnificent if everything is planned accordingly – by ensuring customer safety, getting creative with your reopening and simply being there for your clients, you can rest easy, knowing that your reopening is going to be phenomenal!